hzhi54/EDA_MTA_Project/project_code.md

 My MVP will have graphs of time series of the subway station flow during specific time of days.
 Having this type of graph, I can make analysis on where to put street teams on specific stations.
 Anther graph I've decide is to create bargraphs on population overall during the beginning of the year.
 Also bargraphs for seasonal population to see at what seasons are more effective to set the street team on different stations.
 This will be a great starts for the project.

 ## Consideration
 Some considerations that are outside my analyst on the MTA turnstile's data is about the setting of each subway station.
 Even though we can find the populated subway stations, setting up the street team might take a lot of spaces while there are many people moving in and out of the subway stations.
-Another consideration could be how to persuade people to get interested with the WYWT organization so people want to learn more about.
+Another consideration could be how to persuade people to get interested with the WTWY organization so people want to learn more about.
 Then we will need a way to keep track of each person's information who want to join the gala.

 ```python